-Virtual Seminar Series organized by the Department of Chemistry, Materials and Chemical Engineering "Giulio Natta" waiting to be able to resume the live activity.
+Virtual Seminar Series organized by the Department of Chemistry, Materials and Chemical Engineering "Giulio Natta" waiting to be able to resume the live activity

+The Virtual Seminars are broadcast with the Microsoft Teams application.
 It is possible to participate directly from the web without downloading the application.

 > See how

 The link to follow the Virtual Seminar will be sent by email to the registered participants.

 Activity of catalytic materials has been studied by theoretical methods clarifying mechanistic aspects.
 In many cases, catalyst optimization is limited by the Linear-Scaling Relationships that link the properties of different intermediates on surfaces and end up in the activity volcanoes.
 Over the last years we have been gathering increasing evidence that complexity at different levels can act eliminating these dependencies and giving more degrees of freedom to the catalytic preparation .

 Pérez-Ramírez, J.; López, N. Strategies to break linear scaling relationships Nat.
 Catal.
 2019, 2019, 971–976, DOI: 10.1038/s41929-019-0376-6

 The formation and degradation of materials at the mesoscale, between the nano and the micro metre, are driven by coupled chemo-mechanical processes.
 Existing simulation techniques, such as molecular dynamics, Phase Field, and Kinetic Monte Carlo, are either limited in length/time scales or rely on assumption that break down at this mesoscale.